 Bonus tip for new sourdough starter:

 If you happen to cook wheat tortillas or Indian breads, dicard from a new — or old — sourdough starter is great for adding to rotis or naans, or anywhere you need to use flour or yeast.
 Add the discard portion to your dry flour (you can do this even the day after beginning your starter, the first time you feed it), and then knead it, drizzling just enough water to make your dough.
-Proceed to make your flatbread as usual.
+Ideally wait at least an hour before proceeding to make your flatbread as usual.

 What do you do with your sourdough discard?
 Do tell, please!